txwirebender/Lab10-desk-object-sorter-ai/README.md

 WC ITAI-1370 Lab10-desk-object-sorter-ai

 ## Project Description
-This project consisted of teaching an AI model to recognize images.
-A total of 5 differetn objects were chosen that varied from what I considered "well-known" to possibly unknow with respect to familiarity.
-The expectation, i.e., hypothesis, was that the more familiar objects wold have a higher recognition score than the unfamiliar ones.
+This project consisted of teaching an AI model to recognize various desk items.
+A total of 5 different objects were chosen that varied from what I considered "well known" to possibly unknown with respect to familiarity.
+The expectation, i.e., hypothesis, was that the more familiar objects would have a higher recognition accuracy-confidence score than the unfamiliar one.
+The letter opener is the "red-herring" of the lab and with the expectation of having a low accuracy-confidence score since this type of object is more generational in use and unique in shape.
+I considered the other 4 items as more common and well known.

 ## Classes Identified
 Class 1 - Pen/Pencil Holder